hivehelsinki/discord-student/README.md

 # 5. Contributors

-(add your name above if you contributes and a link to your github)
+(add your name above if you contribute and a link to your github)